How To Set up Miracast And Troubleshoot Its Problems In Windows 10

 How To Set Up Miracast

-If there are no available devices displayed, then you might want to add a device using Windows settings.
+If there are no available devices displayed, you might want to add a device using Windows settings.
 Type "bluetooth" in Search and click the "Bluetooth and other devices settings" option.

 Now click the "Add Bluetooth or other device" button.